gaborati/fullstack-delocal/README.md

 <h2 id="getting-started">Getting Started</h2>

-0. Create local database
+0. Create local database with the following commands in your terminal mysql -u db_user -p
+   CREATE DATABASE db_name;

-1. Clone repo
+1. Clone the repo
-2. In sp-backend folder copy and paste .env.example, rename to .env
+2. In backend folder copy and paste .env.example, rename to .env
 3. Set database connection details in .env to desired values
-4.
-5.
+4. In backend you need to navigate the database folder , to create tables with the following commands. php create_link_table.php php create_user_table.php
+5. Then you need to navigate back to the project root and run the following command in the terminal. php -S localhost:8000
+6. After that open the
+localhost:8000/frontend/view/register.html  the  browser.

 <h3 id="prerequisites">Prerequisites</h3>